motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 </div>

-**Smart Update Wrapper** is an advanced, ultra-safe, and visually stunning bash script for managing system updates on EndeavourOS and Arch Linux.
+**Arch_Smart_Update** is an advanced, ultra-safe, and visually stunning bash script for managing system updates on Arch Linux and its derivatives (currently only EndeavourOS).
 It acts as an intelligent shield for your package manager: analyzing pending updates, checking official news, automating backups, and utilizing a built-in **Advisor** to protect your machine from Day-1 bugs, broken dependencies, and kernel panics.

 ---